tpack/bootjs/README.md

 ## Features

-1. Besides js，BootJs supports loading css、html as well.
-2. Compatible with any existing js/css/html files.
-All files can be generated as an AMD/CMD module.
+1. Support both js and css.
-3. No extra config files or constraint!
+2. No extra config files required!
 4. Not support cross domain loading due to limit of XMLHttpRequest.

 ## Examples